-- Persistence: Parameterized by $k \in \mathbb{N}$ (the "depth" parameter), if in a certain round an honest player reports a ledger that contains a transaction tx in a block more than k blocks away from the end of the ledger, then tx will always be reported in the same position in the ledger by any honest player from this round on. - Liveness: Parameterized by $u, k \in \mathbb{N}$ (the "wait time" and "depth" parameters, resp.), provided that the transactions given as input to honest parties for u consecutive rounds are either (i) issued by Txgen, or (ii) are neutral, there exists an honest party who will report at least one of these transactions at least k blocks from the end of the ledger.
+- Persistence: Parameterized by $k \in \mathbb{N}$ (the "depth" parameter), if in a certain round an honest player reports a ledger that contains a transaction tx in a block more than k blocks away from the end of the ledger (such transactions are called "stable"), then tx will be reported as stable and in the same position in the ledger by any honest player from the next round on. - Liveness: Parameterized by $u, k \in \mathbb{N}$ (the "wait time" and "depth" parameters, resp.), for every u consecutive rounds there exists an honest party who will report as stable the transactions given as input to an honest party (possibly the same) at a round in this interval, that are either (i) issued by Txgen, or (ii) are neutral.